Updated on December 10th, 2019 by Bob Ciura

-The final component of total returns is change in the valuation, which we also see as a significant tailwind for AT&T. Shares trade today at just 9 times our 2019 earnings-per-share estimate of $3.60.
-That is the lowest price-to-earnings ratio the stock has seen in the past decade.
+The final component of total returns is change in the valuation, which we also see as a significant tailwind for AT&T. Shares trade today at just 10.4 times our 2019 earnings-per-share estimate of $3.65.
+That is near the lowest price-to-earnings ratio the stock has seen in the past decade.
 For comparison purposes, the S&P 500 index has an average price-to-earnings ratio of more than 21.

 Our fair value estimate is a price-to-earnings ratio of 12.
-We believe AT&T stock is a buy under $43.
-With a current share price of $32.50, the stock is trading at just 77% of our fair value estimate.
-This makes the stock undervalued in our opinion.
+If AT&T stock expands from the current P/E multiple of 10.4 up to our fair value estimate of 12, it would boost annual shareholder returns by 2.9%.
+We believe AT&T stock is a buy under $44.
+With a current share price of $38, the stock is trading meaningfully below our fair value estimate.
+This makes the stock attractive for value investors, in our opinion.

-Given all of this, we see total annual returns in excess of 15%, consisting of the 6.3% dividend yield, 3%+ earnings growth, and a ~6% change in valuation.
+Given all of this, we see total annual returns in excess of 12%, consisting of the 5.4% dividend yield, 4% expected EPS growth, and a ~2.9% positive impact from changes in the stock valuation.